-Our Dashboard Alternative School Status one-year graduation rate was calculated at 96.0%.
-This is an increase of +1 percentage points from our baseline.
-Our foster youth, English Language learners, students with disabilities, African American, Asian, and White students graduated at 100%.
-The Hispanic and low-income student groups graduated at 94%.
+Our Dashboard Alternative School Status one-year graduation rate was calculated at 95.5%.
+This is an increase of +0.5 percentage points from our baseline.
+Our Hispanic students graduated at 93.1% and our low-income student group graduated at 95%.
+According to our internal SIS calculation, our foster youth, English Language learners, students with disabilities, African American, Asian, and White students graduated at 100%.
 This shows that our mission of meeting students' academic and social-emotional needs was effective.